carpentries-incubator/python-novice-programming-gapminder/_episodes/04-lists.md

 ## Python lists

-Unlike NumPy arrays, lists are built into the language so we do not have to load a library to use them.
+Unlike when we used `pandas`, lists are built into the language so we do not have to load a library to use them.
 We create a list by putting values inside square brackets and separating the values with commas: